 Kinesiology is the study of physical activity as it relates to enhancement of human functioning, especially with regard to health, physical skill, and fitness.
 The professional, whether in a laboratory, school, clinical or business setting, is ultimately concerned with improving the health and well being of people.
 Kinesiology includes courses that explore human movement as it affects and is affected by physiological, psychological, developmental, socio-cultural, and mechanical phenomena.

-Students majoring in Kinesiology at SDSU can focus on one of four emphases:
+Students majoring in Kinesiology at SDSU can focus on one of three emphases:

 - Fitness Specialist: Leads to a profession in developing exercise programming in fittness and health settings in corporate, community, clinical and, commercial fitness industries.